one-react/menu/readme.md

 ## Customize Theme
 **Customize in webpack**

-The following variables in or-button can be overridden:
+The following variables in or-menu can be overridden:

 ```scss
 $or-menu-active-color: or-$gray8 !default;